-Since Sellerly is an SEMrush product you can expect some excellent customer support.
-Not only does SEMrush have a direct email address to the Sellerly support team on its website, but you can connect through social sites like Facebook, Twitter, and Instagram.
+Since Sellerly is an Semrush product you can expect some excellent customer support.
+Not only does Semrush have a direct email address to the Sellerly support team on its website, but you can connect through social sites like Facebook, Twitter, and Instagram.

-Not only that, but SEMrush has locations all around the world.
+Not only that, but Semrush has locations all around the world.
 Therefore, phone numbers are provided to users in North America, Europe, and Australia, giving a wide variety of merchants the chance to speak with a real person regardless of where their business is located.

-Some other support resources include options to request sales demos, a chatbox on the SEMrush website, and buttons for contacting the sales team.
-We particularly enjoy that SEMrush has an online academy and a community forum.
+Some other support resources include options to request sales demos, a chatbox on the Semrush website, and buttons for contacting the sales team.
+We particularly enjoy that Semrush has an online academy and a community forum.

 With the forum, you can chat with other users to ask questions about their own experiences, while also fielding questions to help out others.
 The online academy, called SEMrush Academy, has an incredible amount of materials for training yourself on the SEMrush tools, including Sellerly.
 It has options for taking exams, downloading in-depth marketing PDFs, and earning certificates when you've completed some of the courses.

-Overall, the SEMrush support modules online–and the customer support team itself–has proven itself over and over again, making us believe that this isn't going to change much for the free Sellerly tool.
+Overall, the Semrush support modules online–and the customer support team itself–has proven itself over and over again, making us believe that this isn't going to change much for the free Sellerly tool.

 Is Sellerly Right for Your Online Business?

-Overall, every merchant on Amazon should be trying out Sellerly to see how it can improve conversions and quickly make for better product listings on Amazon.
-Sellerly is a free tool, it has a quick, easy-to-use interface, and it’s pretty fun seeing how even the littlest changes can make a big difference with your Amazon sales.
+Overall, every merchant on Amazon should be trying out Sellerly to see how it can improve conversions and quickly make better product listings on Amazon.
+Sellerly has a quick, easy-to-use interface, the cost is low and it’s powered by Semrush – an award winning developer of tools for digital marketers which is well-known for its data accuracy.